 However, there are certain guidelines that you will have to meet in order to have your mortgage manually underwritten:

-- You must be able to prove that you are paying 4-6 regular bills in a timely fashion over an 18-24 month time period.
+- Be able to prove that you are paying 4-6 regular bills in a timely fashion over an 18-24 month time period.
 These can include rent, phone, cell phone, power, water, etc.

 - You should choose a 15 year conventional fixed rate mortgage.

-- You must have a strong employment history and predictable personal income history.
+- Have a strong employment history and predictable personal income history.

 - You must be able to put at least 20% down on the home.